drts01/notes/stackedit/presentations/2020-dev-in-ops.md

 Everyday more teams and organizations are moving toward doing the DevOps.
 This usually includes leveraging Infrastructure-as-Code, build pipelines, containerization, etc. (Ansible/Saltstack, Jenkins/Gitlab, Docker/K8s).
 But there is not much actually coding.

-Because of the lack of active development work, manual intervention and playbooks
+Because of the lack of development in these team, manual intervention and playbooks persist to fill the gaps of the tool